ccorcos/interactive-object-recognition/README.md

 ## To Do

 - test rnn with sse vs cross entropy on the lag test.
-- dropout?
-- minibatches
+- dropout with rnn
-- stopping criteria
+- dropout and momentum in ARNN

 - get the rnn to learn just one die
 - get the rnn to learn a set of dice